rzzzwilson/Random-Stuff/MatrixFind/README.rst

 1. The sub-matrix defined by the (0,0) and current element corners.
-This sub-matrix cannot contain the required value because the maximum values must occur in the right or bottom edges, and thay are all less than the required value.
+This sub-matrix cannot contain the required value because the maximum values must occur in the right or bottom edges, and they are all less than the required value.
 2. All elements to the right and below the element containing the value greateer than the required value.
 Since the top-left element of that sub-matrix is greater than required, *all* elements must be greater than required.